Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 The exec run for 6 cpu at least with a start file TIP507_config.start0 is executed by # mpiexec -n 6 a.out &, which runs all right.

-The initial state of the water or ice molecules is constructed in quaternions [4].
-The pips package is installed which is at usual linux systems including CentOS 7.
-Also, the Windows 11 system at GitBash is fine using the C/C++ packages of Vidual Studio Community, and then the related pip3 packages.
-However, the AlmaLinux-9 fails due to one of the packages called pairlist before we should install # pip3 install genice.
+　The initial state of the water molecules and methane hydrate is constructed in quaternions [4].
+The pips package is installed and is fine at usual linux systems including CentOS 7.
+Also the Windows 11 system is applied using the C/C++ packages of Vidual Studio Community, and then the pip3 package.
+However, the AlmaLinux-9 as the second test fails in .py errors of one of the packages - pairlist before we need to install # pip3 install genice.

 Next at the second test, we download the Siesta-4.1b code [3] and unpack by: